Nonlinear periodic and solitary rolling waves in falling two-layer viscous liquid films

 Small-amplitude periodic waves bifurcate from the neutrally stable waves with speed $c$ and wavelength $k_c$ that both can be found from the dispersion relation $\lambda(k)$ by setting $\lambda(k_c)=-ick_c$.

 Following standard methods for the travelling wave solutions \cite{thiele04}, we write Eqs.\,(\ref{nonlin_eq3}) as a boundary-value problem with periodic boundaries in the domain of length $L$.
 The initial domain length is a multiple of the neutrally stable wavelength, i.e. $L=2\pi n/k_c$, where $n$ is a positive integer.
 Solutions that correspond to a particular value of $n$ are called period-$n$ solutions.
-We use an efficient numerical continuation method described in \cite{doedel1981auto,doedel1994auto94} with the starting point given by the analytically known small amplitude neutrally stable wave with speed $c$ and wave number $k_c$ that are found from Eq.\,(\ref{lin_eq4}).
+We use an efficient numerical continuation method described in \cite{krauskopf,dijkstra2014,doedel1981auto} with the starting point given by the analytically known small amplitude neutrally stable wave with speed $c$ and wave number $k_c$ that are found from Eq.\,(\ref{lin_eq4}).
 The boundary-value problem is supplemented with three integral conditions

 where $h_1^{old}(x)$ stands for the solution at the previous continuation step.
-The first two conditions in Eqs.\,(\ref{nonlin_eq4}) ensure that the average volume of each layer remains constant.
+The first two conditions in Eqs.\,(\ref{nonlin_eq4}) ensure that the average film thicknesses of the layers remain constant.
 The last condition in Eqs.\,(\ref{nonlin_eq4}) is necessary to fix the phase of the solution, due to the presence of translational symmetry.
 For any positive integer $n$, the neutral wave can be continued using $v$ as a principal continuation parameter.
-Thereby, the period of the wave $L$ and parameters $f_i$ from Eq.\,(\ref{nonlin_eq1}) are included in the list of continuation parameters and computed as a function of $v$.
+Thereby, the period of the wave $L$ and parameters $f_i$ from Eq.\,(\ref{nonlin_eq1}) are included in the list of continuation parameters and computed as a function of $v$ \cite{note}.